 “Ice Castles really are one of the most unique and beautiful places on earth,” said Christensen.
 “And every visitor gets a distinctive experience since the ice is constantly melting, freezing and being reshaped.
 It’s an amazing continuously evolving experience.”

-Midway’s ice castle began construction in late November and will be open to the public in late December through March 2016, weather permitting.
-The Ice Castle will be open from 3-9 p.m.
-Monday through Thursday; and 3-10 p.m. on Fridays, Noon to 10 pm on Saturdays.
-Tickets can be purchased on site or at www.icecastles.com/buy-tickets/.
+Midway’s ice castle began construction in late November and will be open to the public in late December through February, weather permitting.
+Tickets can be purchased at www.icecastles.com/buy-tickets/.

 See beautiful photos and videos or learn more at www.icecastles.com.